mithi/fusion-ekf/README.md

 4.53271 0.279 -0.842172 53.1339 4.29136 0.215312  2.28434 0.226323
 43.2222 2.65959 0.931181  23.2469 4.29136 0.215312  2.28434 0.226323
 ```

+- The measurement covariance matrices `lidar_R` and `radar_R` are hard-coded in `line 16-21` of [src/fusionekf.cpp](https://github.com/mithi/Fusion-EKF-CPP/blob/master/src/fusionekf.cpp).
+Change and recompile as necessary.
+- The initial state covariance matrix `P` is hard-coded in `line 36-39` of [src/fusionekf.cpp](https://github.com/mithi/Fusion-EKF-CPP/blob/master/src/fusionekf.cpp).
+Change and recompile as necessary.
+- The process 2d noise `ax` and `ay` used to update the process covariance matrix `Q` is hard-coded in `line 17-18` of [headers/fusionekf.h](https://github.com/mithi/Fusion-EKF-CPP/blob/master/headers/fusionekf.h).
+Change and recompile as necessary.

 # Notes
 - Please check the PDF in the `docs` folder for important findings and explanations